Basilica of Santa Croce, Lecce: History

-Walter VI, Count of Brienne, had founded in the current church's location a monastery in the 14th century.
+Walter VI, Count of Brienne, had founded a monastery in the 14th century in the current church.
 In 1549, a new church was begun, using, among the others, houses from Jews who had been ousted from Lecce in 1510.
 The construction dragged on for two centuries; by 1582, the lower façade had been finished, while the dome was completed in 1590.
 The portals were added starting in 1606, under the direction of Francesco Antonio Zimbalo.
 The church was completed by his successors Cesare Penna (upper façade and the rose window) and Giuseppe Zimbalo (decoration of the upper façade).